Cardinals–Dodgers rivalry: 2020s: Dodgers flip the script, Tommy Edman trade

-Later that season, the Dodgers would trade for Cardinals utility player Tommy Edman.
-His acquisition proved to be a pivotal one as he would win the NLCS MVP and helped the Dodgers win the World Series, which was their first of two consecutive championships.
-For the Cardinals, 2024 represented a transition year.
-The team would improve on their dismal 2023, but failed to qualify for the postseason.
-At the end of the season, longtime lead executive John Mozeliak announced he would step down after the 2025 season.
+The next significant moment of the rivalry occurred at the 2024 trade deadline, when the Dodgers traded for Cardinals utility player Tommy Edman.
+Edman would win the NLCS MVP and help the Dodgers win the World Series, the first of two consecutive championships.
+The Cardinals improved on their dismal 2023 season, but failed to qualify for the 2024 postseason. and as of As of 2026, they have not made the postseason since 2022.